philsturgeon/phil.tech/src/content/restoring-ancient-woodlands-vanlife-and-getting-destroyed-on-the-bike.md

 ---
 layout: post
 author: [Phil]
-title: '2022 in Review: Restoring Ancient Woodlands, Vanlife, and Getting Destroyed on the Bike'
+title: '2022 in Review: Restoring Ancient Woodlands, Consulting from a Van, and Being Bad at Bikes'
 tags: [personal, climate, bikelife, vanlife]
 excerpt: It’s been another weird and wonderful year, and I wanted to reflect on that in a post.
 Let's talk consulting on the road, fighting the climate crisis planting trees, losing loads of those trees to the climate crisis, and vanlife!
 date: 2023-01-02
+image: img/2023-01-02-restoring-ancient-woodlands-vanlife-and-getting-destroyed-on-the-bike/cover.jpg
 featured: true
 ---